MeditatorE/-Enhancing-PINNsFormer-with-Efficient-Architectures-for-PDEs/README.md

 **Non-Positional Encoding (Right):**
 Achieves significantly lower error, mostly under 0.05 except near the boundaries.
 Despite lacking explicit position encoding, it performs better in this simple 1D PDE due to its implicit temporal unfolding.

+## Conclusion
+In this project, we enhance the PINNsFormer framework for solving time-dependent PDEs by evaluating and refining its core components.
+Our results show that using GELU activation and standard multi-head attention significantly improves accuracy and stability, while non-positional encoding surprisingly outperforms Fourier features in simple 1D problems.
+These findings suggest that simpler, well-tuned modules can be more effective than complex designs in physics-informed learning.
+Future work will extend these improvements to higher-dimensional PDEs, explore adaptive positional encodings, and test scalability in multi-physics or chaotic systems.